Russell-Beta/Care-In-The-Shoes/README.md

 # Shoes Dryer for Arduino
-# This is my graduation project
+# graduation project of bachelor's degree